Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Tuning Pre-Trained Models

-Now suppose we have selected $K$ pre-trained models $\{\phi_{k}\}_{k=1}^K$, with each pre-trained model $\phi_{k}$ transforming input $x$ into a $D_k$ dimensional feature.
-In general, pre-trained models $\{\phi_{k}\}_{k=1}^K$ have various network architectures, and dimensionality of features $\{D_{k}\}_{k=1}^K$ can vary, too.
-Let $\phi_t$ be the target architecture, which transforms the input into $D_t$ dimensional feature.
-Formally, the multiple PTMs tuning problem is to fine-tune a pre-trained model $\phi_t$ by leveraging selected pre-trained models $\{\phi_{k}\}_{k=1}^K$, as shown in Figure~\ref{fig:overview}.
+Now suppose we have selected $K$ pre-trained models $\{\phi_{k}\}_{k=1}^K$, with each pre-trained model $\phi_{k}$ transforming input $x$ into a $D_k$-dimensional feature vector.
+In general, pre-trained models $\{\phi_{k}\}_{k=1}^K$ have various network architectures, and dimensionality of features $\{D_{k}\}_{k=1}^K$ can vary.
+Let $\phi_t$ be the target architecture, which transforms the input into $D_t$ dimensional feature vector.
+Formally, the multiple PTM tuning problem is to fine-tune a pre-trained model $\phi_t$ by leveraging selected pre-trained models $\{\phi_{k}\}_{k=1}^K$, as shown in Figure~\ref{fig:overview}.

-To fine-tune a model $\phi_t$ in a target task, a new output head would be attached after $\phi_t$, where target-specific loss is calculated.
-The target-specific head and loss are necessary for every possible solution to multiple PTMs tuning, which is represented by a loss term $L_{task}$.
-We will not elaborate on $L_{task}$ as it depends on the task.
-Next we review existing approaches to the problem in Section~\ref{sec:existing_method_multiple} and introduce our method in Section~\ref{sec:bayesian_tuning}, with a focus on how to take advantage of selected pre-trained models $\{\phi_{k}\}_{k=1}^K$.
+To fine-tune a model $\phi_t$ in a target task, a new output head would be attached after $\phi_t$, where a target-specific loss is calculated.
+The target-specific head and loss are necessary for every possible solution to multiple PTM tuning, which is taken care of by a loss function $L_{task}$.
+We will not elaborate on $L_{task}$ as it varies with tasks.
+Next, in Section~\ref{sec:existing_method_multiple}, we summarize existing approaches to the problem and introduce our method in Section~\ref{sec:bayesian_tuning}.